-According to the Curriculum of the Department of Information and Communication Systems Engineering, in the first three years of study the students follow a program of compulsory courses, while in the fourth year they can choose one of three Streams of the Department ("Information Systems", "Computer, Telecommunication and Network Technologies", "Foundations and Applications of Computer Science").
+According to the Curriculum of the Department of Information and Communication Systems Engineering, in the first three years of study the students follow a program of compulsory courses, while in the fourth year they can choose courses belonging in the six scientific Cycles ("Information and Communication Systems Security and Privacy", "Information Systems and Entrepreneurship", "Computer and Telecommunication Technologies", "Communication Systems and Networks", "Information Management and Intelligent Systems" and "Computer Science Foundations").
 The Diploma Thesis is prepared in the fifth year of study.
 In the last (10th) semester there are no courses so that students can be devoted to the preparation of their Diploma Thesis.
-The courses of the Department are divided in the following categories: "Compulsory Courses" (C), "Stream Compulsory Courses" (SC), "Stream Optional Courses" (SO), "Optional Courses" (O), "Free Courses" (F).
+The courses of the Department are divided in the following categories: "Compulsory Courses" (C), "Cycle Courses" (CC), "Optional Courses" (O), "Free Courses" (F).

-▶ Compulsory Courses (C).
+Compulsory Courses (C).
 There are thirty six (36) Compulsory Courses (C) which must be successfully attended by all students.
 The distribution of the compulsory courses per semester is as follows:

-Semester 1st 2nd 3rd 4th 5th 6th Compulsory Courses 6 6 6 6 6 6
+Semester 1 st 2 nd 3 rd 4 th 5 th 6 th Compulsory Courses 6 6 6 6 6 6

 - Diploma Thesis English Language.
-In addition to these compulsory courses, the Diploma Thesis and a successful examination in English language are also compulsory. - Stream Compulsory Courses (SC).
-These courses are compulsory only for those students who have chosen the specific Stream.
-The distribution of Stream Compulsory Courses (SC) per semester, for each of the three possible Streams, is as follows:
+In addition to these compulsory courses, the Diploma Thesis and a successful examination in English language are also compulsory. - Cycle Courses (CC).
+In each of the 7th, 8th and 9th semesters and for each of the six Cycles, a number of courses is available.
+All students have to successfully complete a minimum of eighteen (18) courses from any Cycle, to satisfy the requirements for the award of the Diploma.